puppetlabs/puppet-rfc/arm-9.data_in_modules/index.md

 Can I use the same data files in both Hiera-1 and Hiera-2?
 ----------------------------------------------------------

-Yes, the data files are compatible.
-However if you rely on Hiera-1 lookups that use something other than priority lookup (e.g. `merge`, `merge deeper`, etc.) you will not get the same result from the lookup function.
+The data files are compatible unless you use interpolation, in which case you need to change from the `%{}` syntax in Hiera-1, to the Puppet DSL syntax `${}` in Hiera-2.
+Also, if you rely on Hiera-1 lookups that use something other than priority lookup (e.g. `merge`, `merge deeper`, etc.) you will not get the same result from the lookup function.
 If you need this, you should either stay with Hiera-1, or use the more advanced ruby bindings.